mattlomba/italian_emigrants22/README.md

 # Italian emigrants 2022

-This project aims to show a graphical rappresentation of italians moving abroad in the year 2021-2022.
+This is a data visualization project showing italians living/moving abroad in 2022.

 The data were collected by A.I.R.E ("Anagrafe Italiani Residenti all'Estero") and the dataset was downloaded from the official minister [website](http://ucs.interno.gov.it/ucs/contenuti/Anagrafe_degli_italiani_residenti_all_estero_a.i.r.e._int_00041-8067961.htm) (you could also find a copy of the dataset in this repository).